AmraksTech/refine-xata/README.md

 # Xata Data Provider for Refine

-This README provides detailed information about using the Xata data provider with Refine.
 This custom data provider enables seamless integration of Xata's database services with the Refine framework.

 ## Prerequisites